Namibnat/Namibnat/README.md

 Fitness & Health: Enjoys walking, cycling, and maintaining a healthy diet.
 Current Affairs: Keen on understanding global events and their backgrounds.
 Actively involved in making positive changes.
 Personal Growth: Passionate about teaching, coaching, leading, and public speaking.
-Youtube: I have a [Youtube channel][youtubechannel] where I share anything about my interests.G
+Youtube: I have a [Youtube channel][youtubechannel] where I share anything about my interests.

 ### My Github repositories: